seamless-medley/medley/packages/node-medley/README.md

 ## `getAudioDevice()`

-Get audio device currently being selected, returns `undefined` if none.
+Get the audio device currently being selected, returns `undefined` if none.

 If available, returns an `object` with: